 Travel warning to Germans and people living in Germany

-The worldwide travel warning was extended to 14 June 2020.
+The worldwide travel warning was extended until August 31, 2020.

 - The existing distance regulations 1,5 m continue to apply.

-When shopping and on public transport, you must wear a mask in all federal states.
+- Masks are still mandatory in all federal states when shopping or using public transport.
 This can also be a self-made mask, a cloth or a scarf.
 Children under the age of 6 generally do not have to wear a mask.

-In Austria, wearing mouth and nose protection is mandatory in supermarkets, shops and on public transport.
-Children up to the age of 6 years do not need to wear a mask.
-This will probably apply until the end of June 2020.
+In Austria, masks are compulsory in supermarkets, shops and public transport.
+An everyday mask, cloth or scarf is sufficient.
+Masks with a valve are not allowed.
+Children up to 6 years do not need to wear a mask.

-Please find further information regarding travelling and cancellation possibilities on the website of the European Consumer Centre Austria.
+Further information on travel and cancellation possibilities is available on the website of the European Consumer Centre Austria.

 Further information on the exit restriction in Belgium can be found on the website of the Federal Public Service (FPS).